top of page

 Growing up in a rough North West London Council Estate, Moran uncovers intensely personal narratives...

-…dissecting fragilities of the human condition, she parallels a dark foundation by creating ‘a kind of beauty out of ugliness’.
+dark foundations by creating ‘a kind of beauty out of ugliness’.

-This exposition becomes an auto-ethnographical exploration of mid 90's working class North West London merged with her repetitive painting process.
+An auto-ethnographical mind map of mid 90's working class North West London merges with her repetitive circle painting process.

 bottom of page